jamesrw94/UoB_group_project/Evaluation/README.md

 On the whole, user prototyping and testing was an incredibly valuable tool for us to ensure the application would satisfy the user needs.
 I feel that using both methods complemented each other, where user surveys brought breadth, moderated user tests brought depth.
 Many useful insights were highlighted by both methods which were later used in the design by the front and back end:

+### Heuristic Evaluation

+We found Jakob Nielsen’s heuristic evaluation principles incredibly useful to evaluate our designs with, as it gave us ten principles to review and improve our code with.
+The front end used these methods to improve the design:

+1. A navigation bar was added to provide users with control and freedom to navigate out of areas they don’t want to be in.
+2. Error messages were applied if a user attempted to submit before drag and dropping tweets.
+3. Clear Headlines were applied, with sub-headings to provide extra detail.

+Despite their usefulness, Nielsen’s design heuristics have started to come **[under criticism](https://uxpamagazine.org/nielsens-heuristic-evaluation/)** as they were developed in the 1990’s, when designs and user interfaces were not as complex as they are now.
+Despite these concerns, we feel that they are applicable and relevant to our quiz design.

 ## Unit testing / Functional testing